loctet/TRAC/artefact.md

 The DAFSM models for each smart contract but for `Bazaar` and `Ping Pong` of the Azure repository can be found in the directory `src/Examples/dafsms_txt/azure`.

-To check a model with `TRAC`, navigate to the directory `src` and execute the `Main.py` as done with the `Docker` commands below on the  [`simple-marketplace`](https://github.com/Azure-Samples/blockchain/tree/master/blockchain-workbench/application-and-smart-contract-samples/simple-marketplace) smart contract:
+To check a model with `TRAC`, navigate to the directory `src` and execute the `Main.py` as done with the `Docker` commands below on the  [`Simple Marketplace`](https://github.com/Azure-Samples/blockchain/tree/master/blockchain-workbench/application-and-smart-contract-samples/simple-marketplace) smart contract:
    ```bash
    cd src
    python3 Main.py --filetype txt "azure/simplemarket_place"